chrisbanes/haze/docs/recipes.md

 The `stickyHeader` functionality on `LazyColumn` and friends is very useful, but unfortunately the limitations of Haze means that blurring the list contents for the header background is tricky.

-Since we can not use `Modifier.haze` on the `LazyColumn` and `Modifier.hazeChild` on items, as we would get into recursive drawing, we need to get a bit more creative.
+Since we can not use `Modifier.hazeSource` on the `LazyColumn` and `Modifier.hazeEffect` on items, as we would get into recursive drawing, we need to get a bit more creative.

-Since we can have multiple nodes using `Modifier.haze`, we can use the modifier on all non-header items, and then use `hazeChild` as normal on the `stickyHeader`:
+Since we can have multiple nodes using `Modifier.hazeSource`, we can use the modifier on all non-header items, and then use `hazeEffect` as normal on the `stickyHeader`:

 ```kotlin
 val hazeState = remember { HazeState() }